scmilee/AWSFun/README.md

 # AWSFun
-## A Repo to hold AWS-cloudformation templates for Cloud development
+## A Repo to hold AWS-cloudformation templates for Cloud development, and an Vue-Electron app to interface with S3.

 To run :
 ```